aiven/devportal/docs/tools/aiven-console/howto/create-manage-teams.rst

     :doc:`Groups </docs/platform/howto/manage-groups>` are an easier way to control access to your organization's projects and services for a group of users.

-**Teams** let you create user groups and assign different access levels to specific projects in your organization or org unit.
-When you :doc:`create an organization or organizational unit </docs/tools/aiven-console/howto/create-accounts>`, a team is automatically created with admin access to the organization or org unit and its projects.
+**Teams** let you create user groups and assign different access levels to specific projects.
 Users must be part of an organization before being added to a team.
 To create and manage teams, click **Admin** and then select **Teams**.

 Create a new team
 --------------------------